Hamitay/MarvinBot/README.md

 Marvin has a built-in feature that allows the administrator to set up playlists from local music files.

-Marvin will look for folders inside the `./playlists` directory and uses them as a sort of menu, for instance, suppose we had the following folder structure:
+Marvin will look for folders inside the `./playlists` directory and use them as a sort of menu, for instance, suppose we had the following folder structure:

 ```
 marvin_home_directory